What is water poverty?

 How does Water Unite support recycling and reduction of plastic waste?

 Reducing our impact on the environment through the management of plastic waste is of paramount importance to us.
 Water Unite's model has the contributes to the reduction of plastic waste because micro-donations can be collected via existing or future recycling or deposit schemes.
 This is why we are currently working on creating better recycling schemes and facilities for turning plastic into an income stream for the communities in developing countries, where the issue is more pressing.
 In our model of a circular economy, we expect to see good quality plastic returned back to the food sector and poor quality material recycled and reused industrially.

-What proportion of bottled water sales go to Water Unite?
+What proportion of products sales go to Water Unite?

-Water Unite's revenue projections are based on an estimated micro-donation of around US 1 cent per litre of bottled water sold.
+Water Unite's revenue projections are based on an estimated micro-donation of around US 1 cent per litre of bottled water (or alternative product) sold.
 However the precise level of micro-donation may vary according to local market conditions, types of products sold and collection mechanisms.

 How much will Water Unite raise?

 Is this a tax on products?

-No. Joining Water Unite is voluntary for water bottlers, retailers and other businesses who choose to make a micro-donation from profits on sales.
+No. Joining Water Unite is voluntary for brands, retailers and other businesses who choose to make a micro-donation from profits on sales.
 This should not affect the price paid by consumers.

 Who can participate?